anthonykasza/crypto-terms/README.md

 Gas - fees associated with a transaction.
 Gas must be paid even if a transaction fails.
 A max gas fee per block exists for many blockchains, thus limiting the number of steps/transactions which can be taken per block.

 Cryptocurrency tumbler - a service offered to mix potentially identifiable or "tainted" cryptocurrency funds with others, so as to obscure the trail back to the fund's original source.
 A way of mixing/laundering cryptocurrencies.
 Tumblers can be public or private.
-One example of a tumbler/mixer is TornadoCash
+One example of a tumbler/mixer is TornadoCash.
+Gambling platforms are also very effective at mixing/laundering funds.

 Geomining - mining tokens by providing GPS data